pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: hasKeyboardFocus(windowID)

  Returns 1 if the indicated window has keyboard focus.

+ :param windowID: Window to query, or 0 for X-Plane focus
+ :type windowID: :data:`XPLMWindowID`
+ :return: 1 if window has focus, 0 otherwise
+ :rtype: int

  Pass a window ID of 0 to see if no plugin window has focus, and all keystrokes will go directly to X-Plane.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMHasKeyboardFocus>`__: :index:`XPLMHasKeyboardFocus`

 .. py:function:: bringWindowToFront(windowID)

  Bring window to the front of the Z-order.

+ :param windowID: Window to bring to front
+ :type windowID: :data:`XPLMWindowID`
+ :return: None

  This routine brings the window to the front of the Z-order for its layer.
 Windows are brought to the front automatically when they are created.
 Beyond that, you should make sure you are